congatudo/Congatudo/docs/_pages/misc/get-area-and-time-in-ha-from-congatudo.md

 # Goal

-Get Home Assistant sensors from Congatudo to measure time and area last cleaning
+Get Home Assistant sensors from Congatudo to measure time and area last cleaning.

 ## Requirements